diegofontecilla/CV/README.md

 ## Skills

 #### Creativity
 I have 15 years of experience creating and producing music for film.
-Creativity, combined with a precise understanding of the client requirements, plus advanced technical skills, are essential keys for working on this industry.
+Creativity, combined with a precise understanding of the client requirements, plus advanced technical skills, are essential keys for working in this industry.
 For me, creativity is the ability to come up with a new idea, to be able to look at something in a new way.
-This ability applied to the world of software development, can help organisations to move in a more productive direction, adding value to a company.
+This ability, applied to the world of software development, can help organisations to move in a more productive direction, adding value to a company.

  - Composed and produced more than 400 commissioned pieces of music for feature film, TV and advertisement.
  - Theatrical text writing contribution for 'Senza Sangue', adaptation of the novel by Alessandro Baricco.

 #### Ability to work under pressure
 Through my experience of working for the film industry, I am confident in getting the work done within tight deadlines.
-Particularly in the advertisement industry, the deadlines use to be really close, and force you to think and react quickly, requiring high standards of technical skills.
+Particularly in the advertisement industry, the deadlines used to be really close, and force you to think and react quickly, requiring high standards of technical skills.
 In my case, this process has involved a constant revision about what can be improved in order to make the work better and faster.
-Having a clear understanding of the client requirements, and developing technical skills in order to apply ideas into a practical level, are two essential keys to succeed on this context.
+Having a clear understanding of the client requirements, and developing technical skills in order to apply ideas into a practical level, are two essential skills to succeed on this context.

 #### Eager to learn
-I am a passionate learner: I spent 7 years full time at university studying music and theatre, and I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, zen meditation and currently software development.
+I am a passionate learner; I spent 7 years full time at university studying music and theatre, and I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, zen meditation and currently software development.

 #### Other Languages
 - Mother tongue Spanish
-- Fluent writing and speaking Italian
+- Fluent written and spoken Italian.

 ## Education